UNB-StepUP/StepUP-P150/README.md

 For each walking trial (W1, W2, W3, W3), the following data files are provided:

 1. `metadata.csv`: labels, 3D bounding boxes, and parameters extracted during processing for each footstep that occurred in the 90-second trial.
-A full description of metadata fields is provided in Table 5 of [our paper](www.google.com).
+A full description of metadata fields is provided in Table 5 of [the data descriptor](www.google.com).

 1. `trial.{npz,mat}`: a 3D tensor containing the full 90-second pressure recording recording with shape: (approx. 9000 frames $\times$ 720 px $\times$ 240 px)